52 Best Things to do in Taiwan & Reasons You Must Visit

 21. Yilan County is home to several hot & cold springs, amazing waterfalls, an award-winning whiskey distillery, and is famous for its diet-destroying deep-fried green onion cakes.

 22. Taroko Gorge, the “Grand Canyon of Taiwan,” is the country’s top scenic attraction.
-Its sheer vertical walls are guaranteed to leave you in awe.
+This is one of the top natural wonders of Taiwan and it’s no wonder!
+The sheer vertical walls are guaranteed to leave you in awe.
+The Zhuilu Old Trail in Taroko National Park is one of the most popular walking paths in Taiwan.

 24. The Qingshui Cliffs, near Taroko Gorge, spill dramatically down to the sea.
 Ride a scooter or cycle along the death-defying cliff-top highway, if you dare!